 - You might have one to find out whether you have cancer and if you do to measure how big it is and whether it has spread.
 You might also have one to see how well treatment is working.

 - It is a safe test.
 If you have an injection of contrast dye it can cause a headache, dizziness or a warm flushed feeling

 An MRI is a type of scan that creates pictures using magnetism and radio waves.
 MRI scans produce pictures from angles all around the body and shows up soft tissues very clearly.

-MRI can be used on most areas of the body.
+An MRI scan can be used to look at most areas of the body.
 For some parts of the body and for some types of tissues, it can produce clearer results than a CT scan.

 - find a tumour

-- stage a cancer, to find out how big it is and whether it has spread
+- find out how big it is and whether it has spread (stage a cancer)

 - measure blood flow

-You might have an injection of a special dye before the scan to help make the pictures clearer.
+You might have an injection of a special dye (contrast medium) before the scan.
+This is to help make the pictures clearer.